Sunday 29 October 2017

 This question is especially vexing for, as we will see in chapters to come, the intellectual challenge to social theory posed by postcolonial thought is potentially insurrectionary.
 What anticolonial revolutions were to empires, postcolonial thought is to social science.
 Postcolonial thought is the intellectual equivalent of the anticolonial movements of the twentieth century that birthed it.
 Hence the question: How might social theory survive the invasion?

 Wow!
 Substitute the word 'Black' for 'anticolonial' and one begins to understand why Go has written this book and why White people teaching worthless subjects might buy it.
 Economics, however, is safe.
 Gerschenkron, at the beginning of the Sixties was worried that the Niggers entering the Ivy League would eat their teachers unless they were properly dosed with German.
 But, Maths did a way better job.
 African American Economists have produced some of the best work in the subject in a consistent manner decade after decade- though, as with female Economists, they have often been ignored or condescended to.
-Maths weeds out the lazier and more egregious types of stupidity.
+Math weeds out the lazier and more egregious types of stupidity.
 Social Theory does not.

 Go's own writing amply demonstrates this.